On the Post-Mortem Relevance of RCP8.5

 CO2 Coalition0.18 GtC/yr62%890 ppm27.1 GtC2317 GtC6.6 W/m²8.5 W/m²4.1°C

-The results published by the Climate Action Tracker are broadly consistent with my results above.
-Their scenario resulting from emissions prior to the signing of the Paris Agreement results in about 3.6°C warming in agreement with my simple, toy model.
+The results published by the Climate Action Tracker (CAT) are broadly consistent with my results above.
+Their scenario resulting from emissions prior to the signing of the Paris Agreement results in about 3.6°C warming in agreement with my simple, toy model for "business as usual."
 Their "policies and action" scenario results in about 2.6°C warming.
-In my toy model, that warming is associated with a cumulative emissions of 1360 GtC and resulting CO2 concentration of 580 ppm (effectively 5.4 W/m²).
 This suggests they expect continued implementation of climate policies to result in about 0.5°C less warming by 2100 than is indicated by my linear trend of increasing emissions from 2012-2024.

-This of course is progress, but it is not good news.
+This suggests that CAT's projections mean that they expect the policy changes and actions between now and 2100 to prevent ~1 W/m² of future emissions from my 2012-2024 projection and save about 0.5°C warming from that projection.
+Following CAT's scenario will also save ~1°C warming expected by the trajectory set between 1983 and 2012.
+This of course is progress, but it is not yet good news.
 We need to keep warming from reaching 2°C above the 1850-1900 mean.
 And this is what the contrarian rhetoric fails to appreciate.
 The fact that we're not following RCP8.5 does not mean that we don't have a problem.
 The problem is just as real with or without RCP8.5, because the path we're on is bad, even if there's another path we're not following that's even worse.
 And we continue to need drastic reductions in our emissions if we expect to stay below 2°C warming.

 Comments